 Birth control for busy moms

-Mirena is an FDA-approved intrauterine contraceptive system (also known as an IUD*) that is recommended for women who’ve had a child.
-It’s made of soft, flexible plastic and is placed by your healthcare provider during a routine office visit.
+Mirena is an FDA-approved intrauterine device (IUD) that is recommended for women who’ve had a child.
+It’s made of soft, flexible plastic.
+Getting Mirena is nonsurgical, and placement is done by your healthcare provider during a routine office visit.
+It typically takes just a few minutes.

 Talk to your healthcare provider about Mirena if you’re looking for birth control that is: